 When GM reinvented the A-body-based intermediates for 1973 with the more formal “Colonnade” design, the Cutlass and 4-4-2 went along for the ride, but the F-85 was retired.
 Although the era of high-compression, big horsepower was over, the Cutlass lineup – including the performance-oriented 4-4-2 option package – really came into its own in the 1970s.
 By 1976 it took over as the country’s overall sales leader and Olds moved more than 650,000 in 1977, which brought the total from the 1973 redesign to more than 2.15 million.

 Another dramatic redesign of the A-body platform came in 1978, with downsized models for all GM brands, and the Cutlass remained America’s best-selling car through most of the 1980s.
 The fate of the Cutlass and Oldsmobile couldn’t have been foreseen in those days of market domination, but the car that started inauspiciously as a compact lives on as a true classic and a reminder of a once-glorious brand’s best years.

-As one of the industry’s largest restoration suppliers, Original Parts Group offers thousands of parts and accessories for 1961-63 and 1964-77 A-body F-85, Cutlass and 4-4-2 models, with new parts added daily.
+As one of the industry’s largest restoration suppliers, Original Parts Group offers thousands of 1961-77 Cutlass parts and accessories for all models including F-85 parts and 4-4-2 parts, with new parts added daily.
 Our extensive catalog offers nearly everything from sheet metal, chrome and upholstery to engine parts and the hard-to-find details to finish a restoration with show-winning attention to detail.
 Shop online or order your OPGI Cutlass parts catalog today.